rocdata/standards-gpf/sourcedata/math.md

 Solve problems involving time

-Use standard unts to estimate, measure, and compare the length, weight, capacity, and volume of two objects Convert between units of measures of length, weight, volume, and capacity within a standard measurement system or between different systems of measurement
+Use standard units to estimate, measure, and compare the length, weight, capacity, and volume of two objects Convert between units of measures of length, weight, volume, and capacity within a standard measurement system or between different systems of measurement
 Read scales on a variety of measuring tools involving fractions and decimals Solve problems involving the perimeter of polygons